zephyrproject-rtos/zephyr/boards/arm/mec1501modular_assy6885/doc/index.rst

 ``JP23 3-4`` pulls SHD SPI CS0# up to VTR2.
 MEC1501 Boot-ROM samples
 SHD SPI CS0# and if high, it loads code from SHD SPI.
-This is the recomended setup.
+This is the recommended setup.

 +-------------+------------+----------------------------+
 |  CR_STRAP   | BSS_STRAP  |         SOURCE             |